Skip to main content

 Would the battlefield give up its secrets?
 Find out in the next blog in the series – Royals and Rebels- The Artefacts

-This piece is based on an article by Derek Hurst and Richard Bradley, first published in the January/ February 2023 issue of British Archaeology magazine and Bradley, R. and Hurst, D. (2023).
+This blog is based on an article by Derek Hurst and Richard Bradley, first published in the January/ February 2023 issue of British Archaeology magazine and Bradley, R. and Hurst, D. (2023).
 Worcester Southern Link Road (Phase 4): Archaeological investigations 2018–2023.
 Worcestershire Archaeology unpublished report.

 The project was undertaken by Worcestershire Archaeology for TACP (UK) Ltd, working on behalf of Alun Griffiths and Worcestershire County Council.
 The University of Gloucestershire carried out the OSL dating.
 Photos and figures are copyright of Worcestershire Archaeology, unless otherwise stated.